 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
-(Add additional mention of demonstrators as necessary).
+Kenneth Seldeen: Demonstrating the procedure will be Yonas Redae, a research associate from my laboratory.

 Interview style: Author saying the above

 The named technician, post doc, student looks up from workbench or desk or microscope and acknowledges the camera.